buditanrim/buditanrim.github.io/_posts/2018-10-03-creating-design-principles.markdown

 ## Conclusion
 Having design principles for your organization is necessary.
 However, if you don't adapt the principles to your team, you'll missed an opportunity to save a lot of time from debating over the same thing.

 It also important to keep re-iterate the principles as you go.
-If the principles has no longer add value, you can remove it, too.
+If the principles has no longer add value, you can replace or remove it, too.

 {: .footnote .subdued}
 Footnotes: